-In an era ruled by technology and innovation, it’s easier than ever to live comfortably in your own energy-saving home.
+In an era ruled by technology and innovation, it’s easier than ever to live comfortably in your own energy-efficient home.
 Making a few simple changes will not only benefit your wallet, but can result in a positive cultural and ecological impact for years to come.

 Sealing Your Home

-Taking the time to properly seal the hidden air leaks in your home is an effective way to cut costs and create a healthier environment.
+Taking the time to insulate and properly seal the hidden air leaks in your home is an effective way to cut costs and create a healthier environment.
 To maximize home efficiency, seal all the gaps where air can leak in or out, including gaps around doors, windows, vents and more.

 Improve your home’s total comfort and energy effectiveness by sealing areas in your attic, one of the most prone spots for air leaks.
 According to Energy Star, best known for its symbol helping consumers easily identify energy-efficient products, “proper ventilation of the attic with natural air flow keeps the roof deck cool and dry, extending the life of roof shingles and preventing ice dams without using the energy needed to run an attic vent fan.
 Be sure attic soffit vents and gable vents are not blocked so air flows freely through them.”